Carolina Panthers vs. Houston Texans NFL Week 3 Odds, Plays and Insights for September 23, 2021

 - Houston won six games against the spread last season, while failing to cover 10 times.

-- The Texans were an underdog by 7.5 points or more three times last year, and covered the spread in one of those games.
+- The Texans did not cover the spread when an underdog by 8.5 points or more last year (in one opportunity).

-- A total of eight of Houston's games last year went over the point total.
+- Last year, eight of Houston's games went over the point total.

-- The Texans averaged 24 points per game last year, comparable to the 25.1 the Panthers gave up.
+- Last season the Texans racked up just 1.1 fewer points per game (24) than the Panthers allowed (25.1).

-- When Houston scored more than 25.1 points last season, it was 4-3 against the spread and 4-3 overall.
+- Houston was 4-3 against the spread and 4-3 overall last year when the team scored more than 25.1 points.

-- In games that Houston amassed over 360.1 yards last season, the team was 5-6 against the spread and 4-7 overall.
+- Houston was 5-6 against the spread and 4-7 overall when the team totaled over 360.1 yards last season.

-- The Texans turned the ball over 18 times last year, four fewer times than the Panthers forced turnovers (22).
+- The Texans had 18 giveaways last season, while the Panthers had 22 takeaways.

 Home and road insights

-- On the road last season, Carolina was 7-1 against the spread, and 3-5 overall.
+- Last year away from home, Carolina was 7-1 against the spread and 3-5 overall.

-- Last year, in four of eight road games Carolina hit the over.
+- Last season, in eight road games, Carolina hit the over four times.

-- The average point total in Panthers away games last season was 49.0 points, 5.5 more than this matchup's over/under (43.5).
+- Panthers away games last season averaged 49.0 total points, 6.0 more than this matchup's over/under (43).

 Powered by Data Skrive.